Matt-Mf/Mio-Sito/content/blog/post_7.md

 **Use at your own risk!**

-So, first finding is this old japanese site built to promote Firefox in Japan together with a cute mascote, Foxkeh.
+So, first finding is this old japanese site built to promote Firefox in Japan together with a cute fox mascot, Foxkeh.
 Latest post date back to 2009.
-There are also wallpapers and other digital merchandise from that time!
+There are also wallpapers and other digital merchandise from that time.

 ![image](/img/fox.png)

 Then there is this strange domain named interforest dot org that seems to be abandoned and for sale.
-Who knows what will have been used for.
+Who knows what will have been used for by Mozilla.
 A lot of results from Google refer to something about old versions of Windows Server.
+Probably it was a testing purpose domain.
+Who know...

 ![image](/img/fox2.png)

 mecha-mozilla dot org is another strange one.
-Also this domain is for sale, It might be an iot project from a brief review of the repos.
-Javascript and Arduino code.
+Also this domain is for sale, It might be an iot project from a brief review of the project with the same name on Github.
+Some Javascript and Arduino code...

 ```
 https://github.com/mecha-mozilla